AI4BI-CDT/ai4bi-cdt.github.io/index.md

 ## Resources from Research Projects

+- [CoPHE](https://github.com/modr00cka/CoPHE) - Count-preserving hierarchical evaluation and set-based hierarchical evaluation methods for hierarchical label spaces.
+Currently implemented only for the label space of the ICD-9 ontology of diseases and procedures {% cite falis2021 %}
 - [GNN-Suite](https://github.com/AI4BI-CDT/gnn-suite) - GNN-Suit is a robust modular framework for constructing and benchmarking Graph Neural Network (GNN) architectures in computational biology.
 GNN-Suite standardises experimentation and reproducibility using the Nextflow workflow to evaluate GNN performance {% cite kamp2025gnnsuite %}
 - [MOG-Dx](https://github.com/AI4BI-CDT/MOGDx) - Multi-omic Graph Diagnosis (MOGDx) is a tool for the integration of omic data and classification of heterogeneous diseases.
 MOGDx exploits a Patient Similarity Network (PSN) framework to integrate omic data using Similarity Network Fusion (SNF) {% cite ryan2024mogdx %}
 - [PDBench](https://github.com/wells-wood-research/PDBench) - PDBench is a dataset and software package for evaluating fixed-backbone sequence design algorithms.
 The structures included in PDBench have been chosen to account for the diversity and quality of observed protein structures, giving a more holistic view of performance {% cite castorina_2023_pdbench %}